-The central government's responsibilities for childcare used to be split between the Ministry of Health and Welfare and the Ministry of Education, for childcare and early education, respectively.
+The central government's responsibilities for childcare used to be split between the Ministry of Health and Welfare and the Ministry of Education for childcare and early education, respectively.
 Since January 2023, an integrated system has been promoted (called 'yubo tonghap' in Korean); both ministries are currently discussing the ultimate responsibilities for financing and the central operation, while local governments are responsible for distributing the subsidies, taking into account the type of daycare centre and regional conditions.

-In summary, while featuring similarities at system and infrastructure level, some pronounced contrasts exist between the Korean and English childcare systems.
-Not only does Korea offer far more publicly funded childcare hours, including atypical hours, but the evolution of the two countries' childcare funding models has also proceeded along a different timeline.
+In summary, while featuring similarities at the system and infrastructure level, some pronounced contrasts exist between the Korean and English childcare systems.
+Not only does Korea offer far more publicly funded childcare hours, including atypical hours, but the evolution of the two countries'

+childcare funding models has also proceeded along a different timeline.
 Almost a decade before England, Korea substantially increased the number of funded childcare hours children aged zero to five are entitled to.
 Korea also operates a separate funding stream to support providers' staff costs.
-However, the Korean childcare system relies much more heavily on demand side funding income than the English system.
+However, the Korean childcare system relies much more heavily on demand-side funding than the English system.

 Korea has separate forms of both public and private provision for all age groups, whereas in England the number of public services accessible to children under three is very small.
-In both countries, though, childcare provision for all age groups is

-217 dominated by private-for-profit providers.
+In both countries, though, childcare provision for all age groups is dominated by private-for-profit providers.

-218 Childcare governance in both countries is shared between central and local 219 government and to a limited extent regional government (Sylva et al., 2018; Moon and 220 Landsberg, 2018).
-Although childcare uptake by children aged three to five is 221 comparable, Korea is considerably more successful than England in encouraging the

-- uptake by children under three.
-In Korea: "In 2022, about two-thirds of children under the age of 3 were enrolled in early childhood education and care programmes, the highest rate across the OECD" (OECD, 2024a, p.1).
-In England, figures for the same year show enrolment rates of 57% of two-year-olds, 40% of one-year-olds and 7% of - infants below one (DfE, 2023a).
+Childcare governance in both countries is shared between central and local government and, to a limited extent, regional government (Moon and Landsberg, 2018; Sylva et al., 2018).
+Although childcare uptake by children aged three to five is comparable, Korea is considerably more successful than England in encouraging the uptake by children under three.
+In Korea: "In 2022, about two-thirds of children under the age of 3 were enrolled in early childhood education and care programmes, the highest rate across the OECD" (OECD, 2024, p.1).
+In England, figures for the same year show enrolment rates of 57 per cent of two-year-olds, 40 per cent of one-year-olds and 7 per cent of infants below one (DfE, 2023a).

-227 Exploring maternal employment patterns in England and Korea: a
+Exploring maternal employment patterns in England and Korea: a literature review